Abdulamitov-Mirbek/Abdulamitov-Mirbek/README.md

 ---

+### How I work

+I use AI tooling (Cursor, Codex, Claude) as part of my daily workflow — scaffolding, refactors, and exploring unfamiliar APIs.
+I review everything that ships and stay responsible for the architecture: the transaction model in Grayton and the deployment setup for IT-ADIS were decisions I made and can defend line by line.

+---

 ### Currently

 Going deeper on Nest.js architecture — modules, dependency injection, guards, and interceptors — and on database performance work.